pusher-community/ios-chat-example/blogpost/pusher_chat_in_swift/chat_iphone_pusher.md

 let channel = pusher!.subscribe("chatroom")
 let _ = channel.bind(eventName: "new_message", callback: { (data: Any?) -> Void in

+    // not sure what your data will actually be here but potentiall could
+    // write this like the below if you know the values are all going to
+    // be `String`s
+    if let data = data as?
+[String: String] {

+        let text = data["text"]
+        let author = data["name"]
+        print(author + ": " + text)
+    }

+    // otherwise leave it like this
     if let data = data as?
 [String: AnyObject] {

         let text = data["text"] as!
 String